Help for buy a real Cert (not self-signed)

 > I need buy a real cert, where I can buy ?? recommendations webs??

-> certification specification.( a lot of prices and options) Please a direct
+> specification.( a lot of prices and options) Please a direct links if

 > Need a domain for this ?? can i use the cert from a Web (typical ssl cert